lollipopkit/flutter_server_box/README.md

 Full Support|Android/iOS
 Support, but not tested|macOS/Windows/Linux

-## i18n guide
+## l10n guide
 1. Fork this repo and clone it to your local machine.
 2. Create `arb` file in `lib/l10n/` directory
    - File name should be `intl_XX.arb`, where `XX` is the language code.
 Such as `intl_en.arb` for English and `intl_zh.arb` for Chinese.
 3. Add content to the file.
 You can refer to `intl_en.arb` and `intl_zh.arb` for the format.
+4. Run `flutter gen-l10n` to generate files.
-4. Pull commit to your forked repo.
+5. Pull commit to your forked repo.
-5. Request a pull request on my repo.
+6. Request a pull request on my repo.

 ## 📝 License
 `GPL v3. lollipopkit 2023`